We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - half a cup of raw sweet red pepper, which contains 95 mg of vitamin C

 - three-quarters of a cup of orange juice, which contains 93 mg of vitamin C

 - half a cup of broccoli and half a cup of strawberries, which totals 97 mg of vitamin C

 - one medium orange and half a cup of cooked cabbage, which totals 98 mg of vitamin C

 Some companies also fortify their breakfast cereals with added vitamin C.

-Vitamin C deficiency can be fatal if left unaddressed or untreated.
-Someone should see their doctor if they have symptoms that may indicate a vitamin C deficiency.
-These include:
+Vitamin C deficiency can be fatal without treatment.
+A person should contact a doctor if they have symptoms that may indicate a vitamin C deficiency.